 - a whole library may be copied at a specific version because there is no available release

-The company a duty to track those dependencies for licenses and security purposes.
+The company has a duty to track these dependencies for license and security purposes.
 They are added and updated manually in their own files.

 Automating dependency extraction

-Dependency extraction was done manually up to now.
-As explained above, it was a very tedious process and it was time to automate it.
+Dependency extraction was done manually until now.
+As explained above, it was a very tedious process, and it was time to automate it.

 As the software is comprised of different languages, different scripts are used for each one:

-- python: a custom script extracting packages because the software is shipped with several custom python environments.
-This is a part to be rework later to move to
+- Python: a custom script extracts packages because the software is shipped with several custom Python environments.
+This part is to be reworked later to move to

 pip freeze